abcdedf/system-design/kafka.md

   - Zookeeper is used to monitor node availability amongst other functionality.
   - Further details are described in subsequent sections.

+##### `Data and Metadata Storage`:
+- The cluster configuration, the cluster state and the topics metadata are stord in Zookeeper.
+- Brokers store the following in their local store.
+  - certain metadata related to consumer offsets
+    - These are stored in an internal topic, e.g., __consumer_offsets
+  - Messages and related metadata

 The subsequent sections discuss various aspects of Kafka configuration and operations in the form of a set of questions and answers.